 Training, Communication and Raising Concern

-We aim to equip those employees who are involved in procurement activities with both the knowledge and understanding of the importance of the Act and the role it plays in helping to eradicate modern slavery and trafficking.
-Information on the Act will also be included as part of our induction process for new employees through our Code of Business Ethics.
+We aim to equip those employees who are involved in procurement activities, with both the knowledge and understanding of the importance of the Act and the role it plays in helping to eradicate modern slavery and trafficking.
+Information on the Act is also included as part of our induction process for new employees through our Induction Compliance Training and the Code of Business Ethics.

 Mundipharma Research Limited has an environment which encourages open and frank two-way communication and its employees are required to raise any concerns of known or suspected violations of its Code of Business Ethics or of illegal or unethical business conduct.
-Any such concern can be raised in confidence without fear of retaliation by approaching Management, HR, Legal or Compliance.
-Alternatively, individuals may report their concern, and if desired remain anonymous, through our independent Compliance and Ethics Hotline, which is available 24 hours a day.
+Any such concern can be raised in confidence without fear of retaliation, by approaching Management, HR, Legal or Compliance.
+Alternatively, individuals may report their concern, and if desired remain anonymous, through our independent Compliance and Ethics Hotline, which is available 24 hours a day and can be accessed through iac.ethicspoint.com.
 Any concern raised will be fully investigated and acted upon as appropriate.

 Our employment practices are compliant with applicable employment and health and safety legislation and, as a result, we are confident that there is no slavery or human trafficking taking place within our organisation.
 Furthermore, we shall ensure that the employment agencies that we deal with are also fully compliant with the applicable legislation.